Luigi3012/assignment-gis/README.md

 Geofeature are retrieved from server in geojson format so they are directly provided to leaflet and shown on the map.
 Application uses standard geolocation [web location API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)

+App uses custom mapbox layer with higlighted buildings and roads.

 # Backend